Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

 When dealing with matrices arising from oscillatory problems such as high-frequency wave equations and oscillatory integral transforms, the rank $r$ in \cref{eq:low-rank} can still remain high even for strong-admissibility-based hierarchical matrix algorithms.
-In this regime, one can replace the low-rank compression $A^l_{st}$ in~\cref{eq:low-rank} with multilevel compression algorithms such as directional fast multipole method \cite{engquist2007fast} or butterfly compression \cite{michielssen1996MLMDA,liu_butterfly:2020}, which leads to efficient extensions of hierarchical matrices capable of solving oscillatory problems with quasi-linear computational complexity.
+In this regime, one can replace the low-rank compression $A^l_{st}$ in~\cref{eq:low-rank} with multilevel compression algorithms such as the directional fast multipole method \cite{engquist2007fast} or butterfly compression \cite{michielssen1996MLMDA,liu_butterfly:2020}, which leads to efficient extensions of hierarchical matrices capable of solving oscillatory problems with quasi-linear computational complexity.
 These algorithms include strong-admissible formats e.g., directional $\mathcal{H}^2$ matrices \cite{Steffen2017directionalh2} and hierarchical block LU-based solvers \cite{Han_2017_butterflyLUPEC,heldring2025fast}, as well as weak-admissible formats e.g., hierarchical off-diagonal butterfly matrices (HODBF) \cite{Liu_2017_HODBF,Sadeed2022VIE} and directional preconditioners \cite{ying2015directional}.

-As opposed to the hierarchical matrices, single-level partitioning based algorithms, named block low-rank (BLR) matrices or tile low-rank matrices \cite{shaeffer2008direct,al2020solving}, only compress off-diagonal blocks of $A^l_{st}$ in~\cref{eq:low-rank} at a fixed level $l$.
-These algorithms are simpler than hierarchical matrices but can also provide significant computational and memory savings.
-Just like hierarchical matrices, BLR algorithms also have variants that use shared bases or different admissibility conditions \cite{pearce2025randomized,ashcraft2021block,Theo19bridging}.
+As opposed to the hierarchical matrix algorithms, single-level partitioning based algorithms, named block low-rank (BLR) matrices or tile low-rank matrices \cite{shaeffer2008direct,al2020solving}, only compress off-diagonal blocks of $A^l_{st}$ in~\cref{eq:low-rank} at a fixed level $\ell$.
+These algorithms are simpler than hierarchical matrix algorithms but can also provide significant computational and memory savings.
+Just like the hierarchical matrix algorithms, BLR algorithms also have variants that use shared bases or different admissibility conditions \cite{pearce2025randomized,ashcraft2021block,Theo19bridging}.